 ‘Tis the season to hit the refresh button on your flatwork foundation!
 You’ll see the extra effort pay off not just in improved dressage scores, but in improved performance in the jumping phases as the year goes on.
 Has your practice plateaued?
 Struggling to feel inspired?
-In partnership with Trafalgar Square Books (www.horseandriderbooks.com) and our sister site Horse Nation, we present #FlatworkFebruary, a month-long series of book excerpts from leading dressage experts around the world.
+In partnership with Trafalgar Square Books (www.horseandriderbooks.com), we present #FlatworkFebruary, a month-long series of book excerpts from leading dressage experts around the world.

 This week: “Oliveira’s teaching was minimal and personally given.
 Watching was the only way for me to absorb all I craved to know… watching him over and over again.”
 Dominique Barbier shares a scene from an early morning watching the master in this excerpt from Riding With Oliveira.

 Learning that Mestre Nuno Oliveira started riding at half past four each morning, of course I went the very first day.
 The wooden stairs up to the gallery overlooking the picadeiro squeaked, and the door was even worse.
 There was no way to be invisible.
 I will remember all my life the big eyes he turned on me—a mixture of, “What are you doing?” and “I am happy someone is here.”
 He loved an audience, and I can relate to that.

 At 11:00 a.m. the students rode, then we had lunch, then the Mestre rode three more horses in the afternoon, after which we had a group lesson.
 But my favorite time by far was half past four in the morning, cold, silent, and alone.
 Just the Mestre, a horse, and me in a very small place.
 It was delicious.